-After the experiment, those using the cream as well as bathing in the Dead Sea and getting sun exposure had significantly more re-pigmentation on their face (fewer white patches – that's good) than those who applied the placebo cream.
+Results showed those using the cream as well as bathing in the Dead Sea and getting sun exposure had significantly more re-pigmentation on their face (fewer white patches) than those who applied the placebo cream.
 The treatment seemed more beneficial on the face compared to the hands.

-While it should be noted that none of the study participants experienced to total reversal of skin color by the end of the study, the effects were dramatic in some cases.
+While none of the study participants experienced to a total reversal of skin color by the end of the study, the effects were dramatic in some cases.
 Here is a link to the pdf of the study where you can see the pictures for yourself.

-In 2008, Dr. Schallreuter's research group gave pseudocatalase cream (PC-KUS cream) plus sunlight therapy to 71 young kids with vitiligo.
+In this investigation, The research team headed by Dr. Schallreuter gave pseudocatalase cream (PC-KUS cream) plus sunlight therapy to 71 young kids with vitiligo.
 The study lasted 1 year.
-This study also reported remarkable results with no new vitiligo white patches showing up in 70 of the 71 kids.
+They reported remarkable results with no new vitiligo white patches showing up in 70 of the 71 kids.
 In 66 of the 71 kids in the study, a 75% repigmentation of face and neck skin color was observed.
 The effects on hands and feet were less remarkable with only 5 of the 71 kids showing benefits.

-Prior to this, in 1995, Dr. Schallreuter conducted a small pilot which combined pseudocatalse cream with sunlight therapy in 33 people with vitiligo.
+In this study the Dr Schallreuter research group looked at combining pseudocatalse cream with sunlight therapy in 33 people with vitiligo.
 The return of skin color started to be observed within 2-4 months and 90% of the study participants had “complete re-pigmentation” of the face and back of the hands.
-None of the people developed new white patches during the study and there was no reappearance of vitiligo even after 2 years later.
+None of the people developed new white patches during the study.
+There was no reappearance of vitiligo even after 2 years later.

 Studies Showing Pseudocatalase Doesn't Work

-While studies from Dr. Karin Schallreuter show promise for this therapy, research from other investigators offer different findings.
+While studies from Dr. Karin Schallreuter show promise for this therapy, research from other investigators offers different findings.

-Researchers in 2002 found no benefits of psudocatalase cream and light therapy in a 24 week investigation involving 26 people.
-While researchers did say it was safe and well tolerated, they also reported some people showed a worsening of skin conditions.
-I'm unable to find details on this study and the abstract I linked to does not reveal much of how the investigation was conducted.
+In this study researchers saw no benefits of psudocatalase cream and light therapy in a 24-week investigation involving 26 people.
+While researchers did say it was safe and well-tolerated, they also reported some people showed a worsening of skin conditions.

-In 2009 another research group tested pseudocatalase + sunlight therapy or placebo in 32 people with vitiligo.
+In this investigation, researchers tested pseudocatalase + sunlight therapy or placebo in 32 people with vitiligo.
 The study lasted 12 weeks.
-While these researchers did not find psudocatalse + sunlight worked better than a placebo, they did observe significant improvements in all groups.
-In other words, they are saying pseudocatalase cream didn't work – but it still showed a significant improvement in vitiligo.
+While these researchers did not find pseudocatalse + sunlight worked better than a placebo, they did observe significant improvements in all groups.
+In other words, they said pseudocatalase cream didn't work – but it still showed a significant improvement in vitiligo.
 That doesn't make sense.
 The placebo worked just as well?
-This may hint to a problem with the the research study.

-Researchers in Iran tested a combination of pseudocatalase and superoxidedisumtase (SOD) in 23 people with vitiligo and found it did not work.
-Vitiligo does have a free radical aspect, so adding a free radical scavenger like SOD does make some sense.
-But, since the research showing benefit did not use SOD, and since this study did not involve sunlight therapy, I'm not sure how relevant this study is to the current discussion.
+Researchers in Iran tested a combination of pseudocatalase and superoxide dismutase (SOD) in 23 people with vitiligo.
+They observed the combination did not work.
+Vitiligo does have a free radical aspect, so adding a free radical scavenger like SOD does make sense.
+But, since the research showing benefit did not use SOD, and since this study did not involve sunlight therapy, I'm not sure how relevant this study is.

 Can Pseudocatalase Restore Hair Color?